Virginia Tech® home

 The compliance team provides a prompt response to all reports of discrimination, harassment, and retaliation.
 Typically within two business days of receiving a report, a trained civil rights expert will respond to any individual who was reported to be impacted by an incident of discrimination or harassment with an offer to meet and discuss resources and options for pursuing a resolution to the presented concerns.

-The university’s Policy on Harassment, Discrimination, and Sexual Assault (Policy 1025) states that the university does not discriminate against employees, students, or applicants on the basis of age, color, disability, sex (including pregnancy), gender, gender identity, gender expression, genetic information, national origin, political affiliation, race, religion, sexual orientation, or military status.
+The university’s Policy on Harassment, Discrimination, and Sexual Assault (Policy 1025) states that the university does not discriminate against employees, students, or applicants on the basis of age, color, disability, sex (including pregnancy), gender, gender identity, gender expression, genetic information, ethnicity or national origin, political affiliation, race, religion, sexual orientation, or military status.

 OEA’s civil rights compliance team coordinates the university’s response to all reports or complaints under Policy 1025, including reports that a student, faculty, or staff member experienced discrimination, harassment, or retaliation in the context of a university program or activity.